foxypool/docs/docs/proof-of-spacetime/foxy-gh-farmer/index.md

 title: Foxy-GH-Farmer
 ---

-[Foxy-GH-Farmer](https://github.com/foxypool/foxy-gh-farmer){target=_blank} is a simplified Gigahorse farmer for the chia blockchain using the Foxy-Pool Gigahorse Node to farm without a full node running on your machine.
+[Foxy-GH-Farmer](https://github.com/foxypool/foxy-gh-farmer){target=_blank} is a simplified Gigahorse farmer for the chia blockchain using the Foxy-Pool Gigahorse Farming Gateway to farm without a full node running on your machine.

 !!! info "Note"
     If you can run a full node, you should!